In-office testing

 Your chart, your goals, your plan

 When you have a scheduled visit with your physician or nurse practitioner, InBody is woven into your medical history, labs, medications, and lifestyle goals.
 That's when we translate numbers into clinical decisions — follow-up labs, medication adjustments, referrals, or referrals to nutrition — as appropriate.
 This may be the same visit as your scan or a separate appointment, depending on how your visit is booked.
+If you start with staff review only and later need a doctor visit to discuss results, we can help you schedule that.

 Frequently asked questions